christinepugay/christinepugay/README.md

 I'm Christine!

-Welcome to my GitHub where I showcase my projects as a Data Analyst!
+Welcome to my GitHub, where I showcase my projects as a Data Analyst!

 <!--